Local Quantum Mechanical Prediction of the Singlet State Using Geometric Algebra: Introduction

 where

 characterizes the quantum mechanical eigenstates where the particles exhibit spin in the "up" or "down" orientation measured in units of ${\hbar=2}$.
-Here, ${\boldsymbol\sigma}$ denotes the Pauli spin "vector" ${({\sigma_x},\,{\sigma_y},\,{\sigma_z})}$, while {\bf n} represents the particle's spin vector oriented in an arbitrary direction.
+Here, ${\boldsymbol\sigma}$ denotes the Pauli spin vector ${({\sigma_x},\,{\sigma_y},\,{\sigma_z})}$, while ${\bf n}$ represents the singlet particle's spin vector oriented in an arbitrary 3-dimensional direction.
+And ${\bf n}$ is transferred to the two particles created from the singlet particle.

 The rotational symmetry inherent in the singlet state $\Psi_{\bf n}$ guarantees that the expectation values for the individual spin observables ${{\boldsymbol\sigma}\cdot{\bf a}}$ and ${{\boldsymbol\sigma}\cdot{\bf b}}$ are